top of page

 Why Replacement Cost and Market Value Are Not the Same in Home Insurance

-Written by Walter J. , insurance research contributor focused on homeowners insurance at Insurance Policy Authority.
 Homeowners often assume that the value of their home is obvious.
 It’s what they paid for it, or what it would sell for today.
 That number feels tangible and real.
 Insurance, however, doesn’t work with market value.
 It works with replacement cost — and confusing the two is one of the most common reasons homeowners end up underinsured.
-Why Market Value Feels Like
+Why Market Value Feels Like the Right Number Market value is easy to understand because it’s visible.
+Homes are bought and sold constantly, and

 Walter.
 J